wayungi/Prestige/README.md

 ### Deployment

-You can deploy this project using: Follow <a href="https://www.youtube.com/watch?v=QJ4BcTQlKC0&t=406s">this tutorial</a> on how to deploy a rails project on render
+You can deploy this project using: <a href="https://www.youtube.com/watch?v=QJ4BcTQlKC0&t=406s">This tutorial</a> on how to deploy a rails project on render

 <p align="right">(<a href="#readme-top">back to top</a>)</p>